22

 Identity

 The Spurs have long been defined by their disciplined, fundamentally-sound style of play under head coach Gregg Popovich.
-Known as "The Spurs Way", the team emphasises ball movement, smart shot selection, and stifling team defense.
+Known as "The Spurs Way", the team emphasises ball movement, smart shot selection, and stifling team defence.
 The Spurs pride themselves on playing an unselfish brand of basketball, with players putting team success above individual accolades.

 San Antonio's team culture values high-character players who buy into the system.
 The front office has excelled at finding undervalued international talent and developing players within their system.
 This approach has allowed the Spurs to remain competitive for decades despite rarely having high draft picks.

-The Spurs play at a deliberate pace, working for high-percentage shots through ball and player movement.
+Now under the guidance of coach Mitch Johnson, the Spurs play at a deliberate pace, working for high-percentage shots through ball and player movement.
 Defensively, they emphasise protecting the paint, contesting shots, and limiting opponents' fast break opportunities.
 While not known for flashy play, the Spurs' disciplined approach has produced consistent success.

 Five Fast Facts

-- The Spurs' .618 all-time winning percentage is the highest in NBA history
+- The Spurs' .592 all-time winning percentage is the second highest in NBA history

-- San Antonio has made the playoffs in 39 of 47 seasons since joining the NBA
+- San Antonio has made the playoffs in 39 of 49 seasons since joining the NBA

 - Tim Duncan's 1,001 career victories are the most ever for a player with one team

-- Gregg Popovich's 1,344 wins rank 1st all-time among NBA head coaches
+- Gregg Popovich's 1,560 wins rank 1st all-time among NBA head coaches

 Club Timeline